Intel Extreme Masters Fall 2021 Europe: Finals summary

-NIP went into their second map Ancient as the favorites, based on the teams performance on the map in EPL XIV and IEM Fall.
+NIP went into their second map Ancient as the favorites, based on the team's performance on the map in EPL XIV and IEM Fall.
 The Ninjas won the first pistol round and the following two rounds, but ENCE were able to convert the first proper gun round to five consecutive wins, bringing the scoreline to 5–3.
 The remainder of the first half saw a back and forth, with the final score at half time being 8 to 7 for ENCE.
 With the win of the pistol round, ENCE used its momentum winning the first five rounds of half two.
 Through a win in round 21, NIP were able to pick up the pace evening bringing the scoreline to a 15–13.
 ENCE were able to convert the following round, but succumb to NIP in round thirty.
 On the fourth and final map Nuke, NIP went up to an incredible start, winning 11 out of the first four rounds.
 The second half started good for ENCE.
 While they lost the pistol round, they were able to convert a force buy in round 17 to another win the following round, bringing the score line to 6–12.
 NIP followed with pistol only eco round win and following round 19, ENCE looked overwhelmed and were not able to convert a single round in their favor again.
 NIP won Nuke 16–6, winning the series 3–1 over ENCE.
 Over the four map series, dev1ce achieved the most kills and had the highest HLTV rating, with 1.36.